Chicken Vegetable Soup

 Recipe Tips

-- Chop the vegetables finely.
-Because there are so many different vegetables in this soup recipe, I recommend making small cuts so that every spoonful has a medley of vegetables, flavors, and textures.
+1. Chop your vegetables finely.
+Because there are so many different vegetables in this soup recipe, I like making small cuts so that every spoonful has a nice mix of vegetables, flavors, and textures.

-- Shred the chicken instead of cubing it.
-I love the chunks of chicken, but you could also shred the chicken instead if you find it easier!
+2. Shred your chicken instead of cubing it.
+I love these chunks of chicken, but you can also shred the chicken instead if you find it easier!

-- Give it a stir while cooking.
-Once you add the rice, make sure to stir the soup on occasion to ensure the rice doesn’t settle on the bottom and stick to the pan.
+3. Stir your soup while cooking.
+Once you add the rice, make sure to stir the soup on occasion to make sure it doesn’t settle on the bottom and stick to the pan.

 FAQs

 The longer the rice is cooked in the soup, the softer it will become.
 Avoid this by cooking the rice separately, adding it before serving or into each bowl, and ladling the soup on top.
 This will keep the rice al dente for a chewy bite.
-Store it separately from the soup if you have leftovers.
+I like to store it separately from the soup if I have leftovers.

 Comments